Post-Baccalaureate Premedical Program

 Federal Direct Student Loans

 The subsidized Federal Direct Student Loan is available to students who demonstrate financial need.
 The maximum subsidized loan for a post-bacc pre-medical student is $5,500 per academic year.
 An origination fee of 1.073% is deducted from the gross amount of the loan.
 The origination fee may change based on congressional legislation.
-The interest rate is fixed at 4.66% for 2014-2015.
-The interest rate for 2015-16 will be announced in June.
+The interest rate for 2016-17 is 3.76%.
+The interest rate for 2017-18 is 4.45%.
+The interest rate for each year is announced in June.
 The federal government pays the interest on the loan as long as the student is enrolled at least half-time in school.
 Repayment options have been expanded under the Direct Loan Program to include longer repayment periods as well as income-sensitive payment schedules.

 Students who do not qualify for the need-based subsidized loan may borrow the unsubsidized Direct Student Loan.
-The interest rate on unsubsidized loans is fixed at 4.66% for 2014-2015.
-The interest rate for 2015-16 will be announced in June.
+The interest rate for 2016-17 is 3.76%.
+The interest rate for 2017-18 is 4.45%.
+The interest rate for each year is announced in June.
 Interest begins accruing on the unsubsidized Federal Direct Loan after the first disbursement.
 While enrolled in school, the borrower may choose to pay all, part, or no interest at all.
 If the borrower chooses to make partial interest payments or no interest payments, the unpaid interest is added to the principal of the loan which makes the loan more costly.
 We encourage students to make interest payments while in school, if possible.
 Student borrowers may view their loan history at www.nslds.ed.gov.
 On NSLDS you may obtain contact information for the organization which is servicing your loan.
 The servicer will handle billing, deferment requests, and arrangements for payment of interest on your loan.

 Annual Loan Limits